jg-rp/liquid/contributing.md

 ### Git Commit Messages

-There are no hard rules for git commit messages, although you might like to indicate the type of commit by starting the message with `docs:`, `feat:`, `fix:` or `refactor:`, for example.
+There are no hard rules for git commit messages, although you might like to indicate the type of commit by starting the message with `docs:`, `chore:`, `feat:`, `fix:` or `refactor:`, for example.

 ### Python Style